Welcome to

 2. Plastic-embedded (methyl methacrylate) normal rat embryos to show stages in the development of cellular and fibrous components of the nervous system in three planes: sagittal, coronal (frontal), and horizontal.
 The METHACRYLATE BRAIN MAP SETS page contains an explanation of our methods.
 We were very lucky to have two gifted histologists, Libby Craft and Sarah Frazier, who worked at least 5 years on this project.
 Several other histologists worked on perfecting methacrylate techniques before Libby and Sarah.
 All specimens are normal embryos removed from pregnant rats on specific days of development.
 Methacrylate embedding preserves fine histological detail–nearly comparable to low magnification electron microscopy.
 There are 16 age groups: embryonic day (E) 10, E10.5, E11, E11.5, E12, E12.5, E13, E14, E15, E16, E17, E18, E19, E20, E21, and E22.
 The E10 and E10.5 groups were scanned at 40X by Mary Reed at the University of Florida.
 The rest of the age groups were scanned at 40X (and some older specimens at 20X) with a Scanscope at the Sanford-Burnham Research Institute in Orlando, Florida.
 We are grateful for the excellent work of John Shelley and his team of intern histologists–among them Yoanna Bello Arredondo and Rebecca Adams.

-3. Because all of these image sets take up many separate pages, we include a NAVIGATION PAGE of links to all other pages that open up in separate windows.
+3. Because all of these image sets take up many pages, we included a NAVIGATION PAGE of links to all sets by category.